keaSystemIntegration/gift-wishing/docs/how_to.md

 ```

 As seen here in this example, we can have a sender email account that has the fields email, and password or an optional additional field ```access_password```, which, if set, will not allow a sender to be used without the field ```password``` in the ‘sender’ object within the request to the email service.
 The field ```password``` here in ```gmail-accounts.json``` is the password created within gmail, to be able to send an email through their services with that account.

+## Integrate Friend Path

+Our client application is built with Nodejs using express which is serving static files (HTML, CSS, JS) for the frontend side.

+The purpose of integrating the friend path service is to offer us the functionality to display the online status of each friend when a user is on the website.
+Since the service is using the socket.io library, the process of integration has run smoothly.

+Once the connection with the server side is established (an authorization token is necessary), we were able to use the socket events to implement the online status feature.

+Firstly, the client has to send an event to the server every time when the page is loaded.

+Secondly, the client has to listen to 2 other events.
+One of them is responsible for updating the status of each user's friend.
+This event is sending back an array with friends and their current statuses which is used to display the feature for the user.
+The other event called 'refresh' is responsible to emit back another event named 'status' to server when is triggered.
+This way, when an user becomes online or offline, they broadcast their new status to all their friends.

+## Integrate Wishes Service

+The purpose of integrating the wishes service was the provide us the functionality to manipulate products so that a user can add them into their wish list, remove them and access the wish list of their friends.

+When an user connects, the application sends a call to the server to fetch the wish list from the database and if the response is successful, the client will provide the data set to the user.

+If the user has any product in their wish list, they are able to remove them from the list.
+This action will trigger a call to the server which will contain the name of the product in the request body.

+The application has another call when it loads which has the purpose the fetch all the friends' wish lists of the user, so that when they click on a friend, they are redirected to the friend's wish list where they are only able to read the products.